-I tincture many plants fresh – particularly if that herbal medicine needs to relay physiologically complexity and/or nuance.
+Many plants are best tinctured fresh (with undiluted 190% proof ethyl alcohol), particularly if that herbal medicine needs to relay physiologically complexity and/or nuance.
 For instance, dried Lobelia (herb) is largely an upper gastrointestinal stimulant (nauseating); however when prepared fresh, Lobelia’s subtleties remains intact.
 In this form it delicately influences an array of parasympathetic nervous system activity.
 Also, herbs that influence emotional states (depression, anxiety, etc.) tend to be better prepared fresh.

 An essential oil is the fraction (mostly terpenes) that is rendered when a plant undergoes steam distillation.
 Essential oils are best used topically (and in some cases, internally), and nearly always diluted, for their various medicinal qualities.
 Consider them a concentrated botanical isolate – significant in application, but prone to toxicity if improperly dosed.
 I prefer to use them as an accent element in combination with other internal/external herbs.